 - if you are taking any prescription or nonprescription medicine, herbal preparation, or dietary supplement

 - if you have allergies to medicines, foods, or other substances

-- Wash your hands well before and after using benzoyl peroxide wash
+- Wash your hands after using Benzoyl Peroxide Wash.

 Important safety information:

-- Benzoyl peroxide wash should be used with extreme caution in CHILDREN younger than 12 years old; safety and effectiveness in these children have not been confirmed.
+- Benzoyl Peroxide Wash should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.

 Seek medical attention right away if any of these SEVERE side effects occur:

 Dryness; feeling of warmth; irritation; itching; peeling; redness; stinging.

 Severe allergic reactions (rash; hives; itching; dizziness; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); excessive burning, itching, irritation, peeling, redness, or tenderness of your skin; extreme dryness; swelling.